waln0/i-like-trains-noah-nathan/README.md

 - `MANUAL_SPAWN`: Automatic respawn when available.
 False by default, otherwise the player has to press the space bar.
 - `ACTIVATE_AGENT`: Activate the agent.
 True by default.
 If set to False, the agent will not be used.
 - `MANUAL_CONTROL`: Activate manual control.
-False by default, otherwise the player can use the keyboard arrows to control the train.
-Only meant for debugging, should be False when deployed.
+False by default, otherwise the player can use the keyboard arrows keys to control the train + `d` key to drop wagons.
+Only meant for debugging, will be False when grading.

 ### Logging System